gwaidan/metro-modular/Brickworks/SMR4/readme.md

 -conversion to Kicad v8 from the deprecated EAGLE format;

--addition of an additional trimmer and associated circuitry to adjust central tune point as well as v/oct span.
-This permits much better matching between voicecards to avoid "voice cycling" artifacts, as well as moving parts around and reversing the TL084P to better accommodate it;
+-addition of an additional trimmer and associated circuitry to adjust central tune point as well as V/oct span, as well as moving parts around and reversing the TL084P to better accommodate it.
+This permits much better matching between voicecards to avoid "voice cycling" artifacts;

 -adding an (optional) inexpensive dual matched SOT363 transistor footprint to replace the dual 2N3906 filter OTA drivers, for advanced solderhounds;